purduesigbots/pros-docs/content/tutorials/libraries.md

 -include $(ROOT)/template.mk
 ```

-Then to build the library, run `make library`.
+Then to build the library, run `pros make library`.
 Next, you will need to zip the
 template directory.
 The zip file should not contain the `libfbc-template` directory
 (that is, the root of the zip file should contain template.pros and all your
 other files).
 Next, you should [create a release on GitHub](https://help.github.com/articles/creating-releases/) and upload your template(s)